normanwongcl/aws-infrastructure-2/README.md

-# Deploying a 3-tier web application with AWS Cloudformation
+# Deploying a 3-tier dockerised application with AWS Cloudformation

 A simple AWS CodePipeline: https://aws.amazon.com/quickstart/architecture/cicd-taskcat/ has been deployed in AWS and automatically perform **functional testing and linting checks** on the cloudformation templates using the **TaskCat** configuration described in the **.taskcat.yml** file.

-This repository provides a set of YAML templates and linux shell scripts for deploying a 3-tier web application to [Amazon EC2 instances](https://aws.amazon.com/ec2/) with [AWS CloudFormation](https://aws.amazon.com/cloudformation/)
+This repository provides a set of YAML templates and linux shell scripts for deploying a 3-tier dockerised application to [Amazon EC2 instances](https://aws.amazon.com/ec2/) using ECS.

 ## Overview